The Most Extensive Lingopie Review [Full Feature Breakdown]

 All the languages except Japanese, Russian, and Chinese currently have the Learning through songs feature.

-Netflix catalog
+Netflix & Disney Plus catalog

 It works just like watching any other show in Lingopie’s catalog, with all the different language learning tools available.

-Here’s a breakdown of each feature.
+Here’s a breakdown of each one.

 Interactive dual-language subtitles